Bajahaw/Chess/README.md

 You can istall it from here: https://github.com/official-stockfish/Stockfish

 This project was for fun and not maintained any more.
-If you feel this code is shty or you have a problem or suggestion feel free to to fix or use the issues section.
+If you feel this code is shty or you have a problem or suggestion feel free to fix or use the issues section.